Get Ready for the 2017 North American International Auto Show

 The public show invites anyone and everyone interested in cars and what the future holds for the automotive industry.
 Tickets for the public show are $13 for adults and $7 for seniors (65 and older) and children ages 7-12.
 Children six and younger may attend for free with a parent or guardian.
 For more information on tickets, click here.

-For Chevrolet especially, the North American International Auto Show is where you’ll be able to get a first glimpse at the all new 2018 Chevy Traverse.
-The 2018 Traverse will join Chevy’s lineup of crossovers and SUVs with the likes of the Bolt EV, which was revealed at last year’s show, the Trax, the Equinox, the Tahoe and the Suburban.
-When it comes to space, the 2018 Traverse isn’t lacking any.
-Third-row legroom and cargo space are two areas where the Traverse is expected to be best-in-class.
-Additionally, the Traverse will have new technologies, like D-Optic headlamps, which provide a natural daylight effect.
+For Chevrolet especially, the North American International Auto Show is where you’ll be able to get a first glimpse at the all new 2018 Chevy Equinox.
+The 2018 Equinox will join Chevy’s lineup of crossovers and SUVs with the likes of the Bolt EV, which was revealed at last year’s show, the Trax, the Traverse, the Tahoe and the Suburban.
+When it comes to space, the 2018 Equinox isn’t lacking any.
+Third-row legroom and cargo space are two areas where the Equinox is expected to be best-in-class.
+Additionally, the Equinox will have new technologies, like D-Optic headlamps, which provide a natural daylight effect.

 Things to Do at the Auto Show: